RastreatorTeam/rastreator/README.md

 - -P NEO4J\_PORT: Port number of your Neo4j database.
 Default: 7687.
 - -u NEO4J\_USERNAME: The username to login in your Neo4j database.
 Default: neo4j.
 - -p NEO4J\_PASSWORD: The password to login in your Neo4j database.
 Default: neo4j.
-- -e {on,off}: Select 'on' if communication to your Neo4j database is encrypted, elsewhere select 'off'.
-Default: on.
+- -e {false,true}: Select 'true' if communication to your Neo4j database is encrypted, elsewhere select 'false'.
+Default: true.
 - -I INPUT\_DIRECTORY\_OR\_FILE: Input directory with query files or a specific query file to execute.
 Default: queries.
 - -O OUTPUT\_DIRECTORY: Output directory to save the new generated query files.
 Default: output.
 - -o {csv,json,none,yaml}: Select 'csv', 'json' or 'yaml' to save to disk the query results in CSV, JSON or YAML format.
 Select 'none' to do not save results to disk.
 Default: csv.